 Any CASA with a grievance concerning termination may petition the court for a hearing.
-Such petition shall include facts indicating that the CASA has exhausted all remedies available to him or her within the CASA program.
+Such petition shall include facts indicating that the CASA has exhausted all remedies available within the CASA program.
 The court will determine whether there shall be a hearing on such a petition.